Jantje19/LockPad/README.md

 This project was an assignment for Fontys FHICT Web1.
 An implementation can be found [here](https://i409738.hera.fhict.nl/) for as long as I don't have any other assignments to be hosted on there.
 Below you can find the simple documentation belonging to the project.

+You can find the (MySql) database creation script can be found in this repo.
+It's called *DATABASE.sql*.
 ----------

 # LockPad - WebApp